Tonmoy021/My-Notes-App/README.md

-# MyNotesApp
+# My Notes App
-This app is use for storing and sharing any notes which will be very helpful for student.
+This app is very useful for making notes.